qxf2/hospitals-near-me/README.md

 This web application lets you find out highest overall rated hospitals within in 20-mile radius your zip code.
 It presents you with a verbal summary of your choices.
-This web application works only if you live in the USA.
+This web application knows zip codes from the USA only.

 # Background